bodrovdev/isart-vacancies-page/README.md

 # isart-vacancies-page
-vacancies page for my first job ❤️
+vacancies page for my first it job ❤️